joesan/plant-simulator/README.md

 ## Getting Started

 This project is completely OpenSource, so feel free to explore and if you have better ideas, please let me know or even better please contribute!

-First some background:
-Normally in a PowerPlant, there are several power producing units.
-Each one of these power producing units could be turned on which means or in other words, it can be ramped up.
-The other way around should also be possible which means I can be a power consuming unit in a PowerPlant and this power consuming unit could be seen as a load to which I can send a singal so that I consume power from the grid.

-This simulation does exactly that.
-I can register either a power producing unit or a power consuming unit with this simulation application.
-When registering these units, I specify how much power each one has and how much power I can ramp up or ramp down.
-I then expose an API with which I can communicate with the simulator.

-The API documentation can be found [here](https://github.com/joesan/plant-simulator/wiki)
+For some background information on the project, have a look [here](https://github.com/joesan/plant-simulator/wiki)

 These instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.